 This page provides you with guidance on the format of the exam, an example exam paper, a sample marking guide, and examples of a good answer and a poor answer.

 The CP3 exam will assess your ability to communicate effectively in writing to a non actuarial/non technical audience.
 The CP3 computer based exam will consist of a single written exam.

-The presentation element has been removed from the examination and is now a requirement within Personal and Professional Development (PPD).
-Find out more about PPD.
+The presentation element has been removed from the examination and is now completed as part of Work Experience/Work-Based Skills/Personal and Professional Development (PPD)

 The CP3 computer-based assessment is in two parts:

-You will be provided with scenario material a minimum of three days before the written exam.
+You will be provided with scenario material a minimum of three days before the assessment is due to be taken.
 This could include a number of documents such as articles, written communications between relevant stakeholders, data sets, tables and charts.

 This will give you the opportunity to review the materials and familiarise yourself with the scenario, and the subject area before sitting the exam.
 The exam question will be set around the scenario on which the advance material is based.

 Candidates are not required to undertake any research or additional reading relating to the technical material beyond what is provided in the scenario documents.